 There are three primary ways to reduce the cost of health plans under the Affordable Care Act in Arkansas.

 - You may be able to lower the cost of monthly premiums when you sign up for a private health insurance plan.
 Your subsidies will come in the form of a federal tax credit.
-This article is updated to cover the new tax credits available under the American Rescue Plan Act of 2021.
+This article is updated to cover the tax credits available under the American Rescue Plan Act of 2021 and extended under the Inflation Reduction Act through 2025.

 - You may be able to reduce your out-of-pocket costs -- including copayments, deductibles, and coinsurance -- with cost-sharing subsidies paid for by insurers.